akka/akka/akka-docs/src/main/paradox/stream/stream-quickstart.md

 the incoming numbers, one after the other; the scan operation emits the initial value and then every calculation result.
-This yields the series of factorial numbers which we stash away as a `Source` for later reuse—it is important to keep in mind that nothing is actually computed yet, this is just a description of what we want to have computed once we run the stream.
+This yields the series of factorial numbers which we stash away as a `Source` for later reuse—it is important to keep in mind that nothing is actually computed yet, this is a description of what we want to have computed once we run the stream.
 Then we convert the resulting series of numbers into a stream of `ByteString` objects describing lines in a text file.
 This stream is then run by attaching a